Privacy Notice for Email Enquiries

 During our counselling appointments and while on the property of the counselling service, you will not harm yourself, the property and its contents, or me.
 Alcohol or recreational drugs should not be used prior to our appointments.
 If you are under the influence of recreational drugs or alcohol, I will end the session immediately and you will be charged the full fee for the appointment.

 Confidentiality and Code of Conduct

-I am a registered member of the British Association of Counselling (BACP) and am bound by their code of conduct and ethical guidelines.
+I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and am bound by their code of conduct and ethical guidelines.
 All our sessions are confidential, unless I have serious concerns for your safety, the safety of others or a child protection issue.
 Should these circumstances arise, I will always endeavour to discuss this with you and inform you if I need to contact an outside organisation/professional.

 I am the Data Controller for purposes of the Data Protection Act 2018.
 Specific data is collected from you voluntarily and retained for the purposes of our counselling arrangement.